-However, there are some toothaches that you can successfully treat at home without seeing a dentist:
+But there are some toothaches that you can treat at home without seeing a dentist:

 - Tooth sensitivity: Tooth sensitivity can occur when the outer layer of your teeth (called the enamel) has worn away over time.
 With this problem, most of your teeth are likely to be affected, and certain food like ice-cream or candy can trigger the pain.
 You can treat this at home by avoiding tooth sensitivity and using a special toothpaste for sensitive teeth.
-Don’t use painkillers like acetaminophen or aspirin for tooth sensitivity, as the tooth sensitivity is a problem you’ll experience long-term, and taking painkillers for an extended amount of time without consulting your doctor can be dangerous.
+Don’t use painkillers like acetaminophen or aspirin for tooth sensitivity.
+The problem is long-term and taking painkillers for an extended amount of time can be dangerous.
 If your sensitivity doesn’t respond to home treatment, it’s best to book an appointment with your dentist.